QuentinRa/blog.quentinra.dev/info/linux/networking/index.md

 $ nmap localhost -p 0-65535
 ```

-To reduce the risk of being detected, you can set some timing starting 0=passive=slow, and up to 5=aggressive=fast.
+To reduce the risk of being detected, you can set some timing starting with 0=passive=slow, and up to 5=aggressive=fast.

 ```bash
 $ nmap localhost -p 22 -T0